Model

 samplefloat, default=None

-Percentage of the data set to be randomly selected for model building and held out for model testing.
+Percentage of the training dataset to be randomly selected for model building and held out for model testing.
 When using this parameter, Cubist will report evaluation results on the testing set in addition to the training set results.
+Note this is inadvisable for small datasets as Cubist may not have enough samples to produce a representative model.

 cvint, default=None